Revolution Radio Tour

-The Revolution Radio Tour was a concert tour by American punk rock band Green Day in support of the group's twelfth studio album, Revolution Radio.
+The Revolution Radio Tour was a concert tour by American rock band Green Day in support of the group's twelfth studio album, Revolution Radio.
 The tour had 120 dates in North America, South America, Europe, Australia, and New Zealand from September 2016 through November 2017.

 Overview

 The tour had eight legs.
 The first leg took place in North America from September to October 2016 in indoor theater venues.
 The second leg consisted of two shows in December 2016 in North America.
 The third leg took place in Europe in January and February 2017 in indoor arenas.
 The fourth leg of the tour took place in indoor arenas in North America from March to April 2017.
 The fifth leg took place in indoor arenas in Australia and New Zealand in April and May 2017.
 The sixth leg took place at music festivals, outdoor venues, and arenas in Europe in June and July 2017.
 The seventh leg took place in both indoor and outdoor venues in North America from August through September 2017.
 The eighth leg took place in November 2017 in Latin America.